Hazel (or Common) dormouse

 Across its range dormice prefer the successional stage of woody vegetation; this is the new growth that arises after woodland management such as coppicing, ride widening, thinning or glade creation.
 In the UK the species tends to be more closely associated with old coppice woodland but they also occur in scrub habitat, old hedgerows and are sometimes found in conifer plantations.

 Dormice live at low densities, even in ideal habitat and are not generally predated.
-They will however be predated by owls, weasels, grey squirrels and cats while they are active and they can be eaten by badgers and wild boar when they are hibernating at ground level.
+They will however be eaten by owls, weasels, grey squirrels and cats while they are active and they can be eaten by badgers and wild boar when they are hibernating at ground level.
 It is likely however that the greatest threat to an individual dormice is winter survival.

 Dormice are slow breeders and poor dispersers and generally live in older woodlands with a well-developed understory often linked by old hedgerows.
 In the majority of woodlands in Britain the management required to maintain a well-developed understory has ceased, making them less suitable for dormice.
 Inappropriate management of hedgerows, or their removal, has meant that woods that have lost their dormice will not be repopulated.
 The future effect of climate change on dormice is unknown.